OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 APPLE MUSIC MEMBERSHIP

 Apple Music is a subscription music service.
-Your Apple Music membership will automatically renew until you turn off automatic renewal in account settings.
+Your Apple Music membership will automatically renew until you cancel in account settings.
 See the “Subscriptions” section for more details.
 When your Apple Music membership ends, you will lose access to any feature of Apple Music that requires a membership, including but not limited to access to Apple Music songs stored on your device, and iCloud Music Library.
-Apple reserves the right to cancel your Apple Music membership if we are unable to successfully charge your payment method to renew your membership.

 Where available, you may be offered an Apple Music membership through your wireless carrier (a “Carrier Membership”).
 If you purchase a Carrier Membership, your carrier will bill you for the cost of your Apple Music membership.
 Your billing relationship with the carrier is governed by the carrier’s terms and conditions, not this Agreement, and any billing disputes related to a Carrier Membership must be directed to your carrier, not Apple.
 By using Apple Music, you agree that your carrier may exchange your carrier account information, telephone number and subscription information with Apple, and that Apple may use this information to determine the status of your Carrier Membership.